Achieving decarbonization in digital infrastructure

 December 8 – 10, 2025 | Los Angeles, CA

-Over three days, leaders from the world’s top tech companies will gather for a high-impact summit focused on advancing sustainability, reducing emissions, and improving efficiency in digital infrastructure.
+Over three days, leaders from the world’s top tech companies gathered for a high-impact summit focused on advancing sustainability, reducing emissions, and improving efficiency in digital infrastructure.
 As a cornerstone of the digital economy, this sector plays a critical role in shaping a low-carbon future.

 WORKING GROUPS